 Letters of Recommendation

 If you wish, your residential college dean’s office will maintain for you a “placement file,” consisting of letters of recommendation that you have solicited from instructors and others.
 When you want these letters to be sent, your dean’s office will, on your instructions, forward photocopies of your letters to the person or institution that you designate.
 Please note: letters for use in connection with application to medical school must not be sent to your dean’s office.
-Placement files for premedical students are maintained in the office of the Health Professions Advisory Board at Undergraduate Career Services, 55 Whitney Avenue, where the appropriate evaluation forms may be obtained.
+Placement files for premedical students are maintained in the office of the Health Professions Advisory Board at the Office of Career Strategy, 55 Whitney Avenue, where the appropriate evaluation forms may be obtained.
 Guidelines for obtaining letters of recommendation for fellowships are available on the Application Process page of the Fellowship section of the Yale College Web site.

 Following are some general guidelines concerning letters of recommendation.